sonatype-nexus-community/DevAudit/README.md

 - **Application Server**.
 Application servers provide continuously running services or daemons like a web or database server for other applications to use, or for users to access services like authentication.
 Examples of application servers are the OpenSSH sshd and Apache httpd servers.
 DevAudit can audit application server binaries, modules and plugins against vulnerabilities reported for specific versions as well as audit server configurations for known server configuration vulnerabilities and weaknesses.

 #### Audit Environment
 Represents a logical environment where audits against audit targets are executed.
 Audit environments abstract the I/O and command executions required for an audit and allow identical functions to be performed against audit targets on whatever physical or network location the target's files and executables are located.
-There are 3 audit environments currently supported by DevAudit:
+The follwing environments are currently supported :

 - **Local**.
 This is the default audit environment where audits are executed on the local machine.
 - **SSH**.
 Audits are executed on a remote host connected over SSH.
 It is not necessary to have DevAudit installed on the remote host.
+- **WinRM**.
+Audits are executed on a remote Windows host connected over WinRM.
+It is not necessary to have DevAudit installed on the remote host.
 - **Docker**.
-Audits are executed on a Docker container image.
+Audits are executed on a running Docker container.
 It is not necessary to have DevAudit installed on the container image.
+- **GitHub**.
+Audits are executed on a GitHub project repository's file-system directly.
+It is not necessary to checkout or download the project locally to perform the audit.

 #### Audit Options
 These are different options that can be enabled for the audit.
 You can specify options that apply to the DevAudit program for example, to run in non-interactive mode, as well as options that apply to the target e.g if you set the AppDevMode option for auditing ASP.NET applications to true then certain audit rules will not be enabled.